 Let’s just say it: attempting to create reports in Tableau that replicate Excel worksheets is a crying shame.
 And if that’s what your organization is doing, you are missing the point – and the power – of Tableau.

 All too often we work with clients wanting help with Tableau only to find they are stuck in an Excel frame of mind.
 They’ve invested in this powerful new visualization tool, but want to basically recreate data tables.

 It’s understandable.
 Excel has been the de facto spreadsheet workhorse for decades.
 It’s become a familiar and comfortable way to understand data.
-Tableau presents a new way to interact with and “visualize” data.
+Tableau presents a way to interact with and “visualize” data.
 Think about it: that’s why Tableau calls them visualizations, not reports.

 To gain the kinds of insights possible with Tableau requires adopting a new mindset.
 You need to develop and learn a more graphically oriented way of communicating data.
 Before you migrate a report to Tableau, decide what the actual business need is and design the visualization around that.
 Which chart or graph you select and how you arrange elements like text, color, font size significantly enable…or deter…effective reporting in Tableau.

 For pointers on various charts and bar graphs and which are best suited to what types of narratives, check out our whitepaper on the subject.
-You might also be interested in our recorded webinar Information Dashboard Science and Design.
+You might also be interested in our on-demand webinar Information Dashboard Science and Design.

 Let’s look at an example of the same data depicted in table form versus an actual visualization.
 The goal is to communicate how each of the profit categories (furniture, office supplies, technology) is performing over time, relative to itself.